Mark Zuckerberg apologizes for Facebook abuses

 “We considered it a closed case,” he said.
 “In retrospect, that was clearly a mistake.”

 Mr. Zuckerberg sat for about five hours of questions, perched atop a cushion to give him a better position at the desk.

-He was the sole witness, and respecting the gravity of the day he had traded his usual gray T-shirt and hoodie for a navy suit and blue tie.
+The 33-year-old Mr. Zuckerberg, the youngest man at the hearing, was the sole witness, and respecting the gravity of the day, he had traded his usual gray T-shirt and hoodie for a navy suit and blue tie.
+He is now worth about $64 billion because of his company.

 He was composed and at times convivial with senators, and his performance appeared to steady his company, whose stock price dropped after last month’s revelations.
 Facebook ended the day up 4.5 percent in trading on the Nasdaq stock exchange.